"Ripley Under Ground"

 by Patricia Highsmith

-Before the movies, there were just Patricia Highsmith's dark, disturbing Ripley novels stories of a man who killed without remorse or regret, and yet this was the protagonist, the character you bonded with and rooted for.
+Before the movies, we only had Patricia Highsmith's dark, disturbing Ripley novels stories of a man who killed without remorse or regret, and yet this was the protagonist, the character you bonded with and rooted for.
 This was the first of the series, and probably the best. |

 |